-- (ii) To applicants on a Statewide basis in ascending order with respect to the proportion obtained by dividing the landowner's asking price by the State appraisal easement value for ratios of 1.0 or lower, and in descending order by point totals for ratios of greater than 1.0 as determined by Regulation .20B of this chapter.
-If proportions obtained are equal, the following land characteristics shall affect priority of acquisitions: highest productive capability, greatest urban pressure, and largest parcel. - (iii) Only after the expiration of the period allowed for acceptance of offers to buy under allotted general and matching purchases. - E. Local Funds. - (1) Transfer of Local Subdivision's Program Open-Space Funds.
+(ii) To applicants on a Statewide basis in ascending order with respect to the proportion obtained by dividing the landowner's asking price by the State appraisal easement value for ratios of 1.0 or lower, and in descending order by point totals for ratios of greater than 1.0 as determined by Regulation .20B of this chapter.
+If proportions obtained are equal, the following land characteristics shall affect priority of acquisitions: highest productive capability, greatest urban pressure, and largest parcel.

+(iii) Only after the expiration of the period allowed for acceptance of offers to buy under allotted general and matching purchases.

+E. Local Funds.

+(1) Transfer of Local Subdivision's Program Open-Space Funds.
 If authorized by law, a portion of a local subdivision's allocation of program open space funds is transferred to the Maryland Agricultural Land Preservation Fund pursuant to the provisions of Natural Resources Article, §5-903, Annotated Code of Maryland, the Foundation may use these transferred funds only for purchases of easements on land located within the boundaries of the subdivision which requested the transfer of funds.
-These transferred open-space funds shall be available in addition to any funds which would otherwise be allotted under this subtitle for purchases of easements in the county which requested the transfer of funds, and, at the discretion of the local governing body, the transferred open-space funds may be used for general purchases or applied as the local contribution in matching purchases. - (2) Other Local Funds.
+These transferred open-space funds shall be available in addition to any funds which would otherwise be allotted under this subtitle for purchases of easements in the county which requested the transfer of funds, and, at the discretion of the local governing body, the transferred open-space funds may be used for general purchases or applied as the local contribution in matching purchases.

+(2) Other Local Funds.
 Other local funds may be transferred to the Maryland Agricultural Land Preservation Fund.

-.22 Local Matching Programs of Agricultural Land Preservation.
+.22.
+Local Matching Programs of Agricultural Land Preservation.

-- A. The Foundation may approve a local matching program of agricultural land preservation, provided that: - (1) The county agrees to make payments up to a specified and Foundation-approved aggregate amount to the Maryland Agricultural Land Preservation Fund to equal at least 40 percent of the value of an easement acquired by the Foundation as a result of a matching allotted purchase made during the ensuing fiscal year; - (2) The county shows evidence that the local matching program for the acquisition of easements for the purposes of agricultural land preservation will not result in preservation of land which does not meet the qualifying criteria as established in these regulations; and - (3) The county request for approval of a local matching program is submitted to the Foundation, together with any necessary agreements, not later than 90 days before the beginning of the fiscal year for which approval is being sought. - B. Approval of a local matching program by the Foundation is valid only during the fiscal year following the fiscal year of the request for approval by the county. - C. Local matching programs shall be approved upon the affirmative vote of a majority of the Board members at-large, and upon approval of the Secretary and the State Treasurer. - D. Local matching programs submitted to the Foundation for consideration shall include: (1) An inventory of productive agricultural land in the county based upon the - qualifying criteria of these regulations;
+A. The Foundation may approve a local matching program of agricultural land preservation, provided that:

+(1) The county agrees to make payments up to a specified and Foundation-approved aggregate amount to the Maryland Agricultural Land Preservation Fund to equal at least 40 percent of the value of an easement acquired by the Foundation as a result of a matching allotted purchase made during the ensuing fiscal year;

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(2) The county shows evidence that the local matching program for the acquisition of easements for the purposes of agricultural land preservation will not result in preservation of land which does not meet the qualifying criteria as established in these regulations; and

+(3) The county request for approval of a local matching program is submitted to the Foundation, together with any necessary agreements, not later than 90 days before the beginning of the fiscal year for which approval is being sought.

+B. Approval of a local matching program by the Foundation is valid only during the fiscal year following the fiscal year of the request for approval by the county.

+C. Local matching programs shall be approved upon the affirmative vote of a majority of the Board members at-large, and upon approval of the Secretary and the State Treasurer.

+D. Local matching programs submitted to the Foundation for consideration shall include:

+(1) An inventory of productive agricultural land in the county based upon the qualifying criteria of these regulations;

-- (2) County agricultural land preservation goals; - (3) Analysis of alternative local means of preserving productive agricultural land; - (4) Analysis of the relationship between the county comprehensive plan and agricultural land preservation goals and program; and - (5) Selected approaches to preserving productive agricultural land. - E. Matching allotted funds shall be available exclusively for the acquisition of easements.
+(2) County agricultural land preservation goals;

+(3) Analysis of alternative local means of preserving productive agricultural land;

+(4) Analysis of the relationship between the county comprehensive plan and agricultural land preservation goals and program; and

+(5) Selected approaches to preserving productive agricultural land.

+E. Matching allotted funds shall be available exclusively for the acquisition of easements.
 The Foundation may not approve matching allotted purchases of easements for land located in any county which has not secured approval from the Foundation for a local matching program of agricultural land preservation.